hdr-bgnn/Morphology-analysis/README.md

 This repository is automatically containerized when a new release is published.
 This allows for easy integration into the [BGNN_Snakemake](https://github.com/hdr-bgnn/BGNN_Snakemake).

-This tool can me made more generalizable, but was originally developed for the [Minnows Project](https://github.com/hdr-bgnn/Minnow_Segmented_Traits).
+This tool was originally developed for the [Minnows Project](https://github.com/hdr-bgnn/Minnow_Segmented_Traits).

 ## 1- Input: Segmented Image